 A ureteroscopy procedure uses a ureter scope (a tiny light source and camera inserted into the urethra to the bladder) which can be manoeuvred up the ureter to locate the stone.
-The urologist is able to use special tools to take hold of the stones and remove them.
+The urologist will use special tools to take hold of the stones and remove them carefully.

-When the stone is large it requires a more direct approach.
-A Percutaneous nephrolithotomy is a procedure where a small incision is made in your back to gain direct access to the kidney, allowing removal of the stone.
-This is performed under general anaesthesia and requires you to stay in hospital for two to three days post procedure.
+If the stone is large a Percutaneous Nephrolithotomy may be required.
+This is a procedure where a small incision is made in the patient’s back to get direct access to the kidney, allowing removal of the stone.
+This is performed under general anaesthesia and requires you to stay in hospital for two to three days post-procedure.

 What is Extra Corporeal Shock Wave Lithotripsy (ESWL)?